cs230-stanford/website-2018-winter/_posts/2018-02-01-tensorflow-psp.md

 <!-- #TODO: add here links to different posts -->
 - [getting started][post-1]: installation, get started with the code for the projects
 - this post: (TensorFlow) explain the global structure of the code
-- [third post][tf-vision]: (Tensorflow - Vision) details for the computer vision example
-- [fourth post][tf-nlp]: (Tensorflow - NLP) details for the NER example
+- [third post][tf-data]: how to feed data into the model

 __Goals of this tutorial__
 - learn more about TensorFlow
-- learn how to correctly structure a deep learning project in TensorFlow
+- learn an example of how to correctly structure a deep learning project in TensorFlow
-- fully understand the code to be able to use it for your projects
+- fully understand the code to be able to use it for your own projects

 __Table of Content__